top of page

 You can view our interviews with Outlink volunteers below.
 Click on each tab to see an interview for a different person.
 Responses have been edited for brevity and clarity.
 Opinions expressed are those of the interviewees, and are not necessarily reflective of the views or positions of Outlink as an organization.

-MARIAH (she/her) - Group facilitator, board director
+KAT (she/her) - Group facilitator, board secretary

-Published Thursday, June 29th, 2023
+Published Thursday, July 13th, 2023

 Q: Tell us about some of your values and how it aligns with volunteering at Calgary Outlink.

-Q: What is your comfort song, movie, TV show or hobby?
+Q: What is your favorite hobby?

 Q: Who is someone in your life that has supported you in your wonderful journey of giving back to the community?

-Q: Is there anything else you would like to share?
+Q: Is there anything else you would like to share with us?

 bottom of page